Kingdom Hearts IV

-is an upcoming action role-playing game by Square Enix.
+is an upcoming action role-playing game developed and published by Square Enix.
 It will be the fifteenth installment in the Kingdom Hearts series, beginning the "Lost Master" story arc.
 Set after the events of Kingdom Hearts III and Kingdom Hearts: Melody of Memory, returning protagonist Sora has become trapped in the life-like world of Quadratum, while his companions Donald Duck and Goofy try to find and rescue him.

 Development on the next mainline entry after Kingdom Hearts III had begun by January 2020, with Kingdom Hearts IV formally announced in April 2022.
+Additional details for the game were revealed in mid-2026, along with the game's release window.

+Kingdom Hearts IV is scheduled to be released on the Nintendo Switch 2, PlayStation 5, Windows, and Xbox Series X/S in late 2027.

 Gameplay

 Sora faces Heartless in the game.
 Parkour elements and Keyblade transformations return, with the Keyblade also able to transform into a grappling hook to traverse large distances.
+The Keyblade also provides additional combat capabilities, such as turning into a guitar in the Coco world.
 The game will have reaction commands similar to Kingdom Hearts II, and introduces a new "scrap and build" mechanic.
 More of Sora's "daily life" and his "day-to-day routines" are also explored.
-Mickey Mouse will reportedly also be a playable character.
+Mickey Mouse is also a playable character, performing puzzle-based gameplay within paper-like levels set within a book.
+Donald Duck and Goofy are also playable, a first for the series.
+Team "limit" attacks also return.

 Story

 Setting

+Quadratum features a fictionalized Shibuya (pictured).

 Kingdom Hearts IV serves as the beginning of the "Lost Master" story arc.
-The game takes place in Quadratum, an expansive city set in a realistic world inspired by Tokyo, featuring a fictionalized Shibuya and Minami-Aoyama.
+One of the worlds in which the game takes place is Quadratum, an expansive city set in a realistic world inspired by Tokyo, featuring a fictionalized Shibuya and Minami-Aoyama.
 Sora's apartment in Minami-Aoyama serves as the player's home base in the early part of the game.
 Quadratum serves as a hub world, with players returning there after traveling to other worlds.
+The original world Scala ad Calum returns.

-Several worlds based on Disney properties will also appear.
-The advancement of hardware capabilities since the series began played a factor in determining the number of worlds created for the game.
+Several worlds based on Disney properties also appear.
+Returning ones include the Hercules-based Underworld, while new ones include a world based on the 2017 Pixar film Coco.